-Step 1 - Class Teacher with pupil:
+Step 1 - Staff member with pupil:

-- Non-verbal signal

-- Describe the preferred behaviour, reminding them of times they have made positive choices and to change their mind

-- Verbal reminder of expected behaviour

-- Verbal reminder and consequence explained

-- Opportunity for 'time-out' within the classroom
+- Non-verbal signal. - Describe the preferred behaviour, reminding them of times they have made positive choices and to change their mind. - Verbal reminder of expected behaviour / restorative conversation. - Verbal reminder and consequence explained / restorative conversation. - Opportunity for 'time-out' within the classroom. - Inform class teacher.